 The Innovative Learning Department can conduct curriculum assessments for gifted programs.
 Priority will be given to schools whose principals are new to the school or when curriculum assessments are requested.
-Curriculum assessments will be coordinated through the appropriate Curriculum Supervisors.
+Curriculum assessments will be coordinated through the appropriate Curriculum Supervisors in the Elementary and Secondary Learning Departments.
 Curriculum assessments will be conducted by a panel of qualified administrators and/or instructors in gifted education from the district offices and/or other schools.
 Curriculum assessments will be based upon evidence of the following indicators.

-EFFECTIVE GIFTED PROGAM INDICATORS:
+EFFECTIVE GIFTED PROGRAM INDICATORS:

-CLASSROOM/SCHOOL PROGRAM CHARACTERISTICS:
+CLASSROOM/SCHOOL PROGRAM CHARACTERISTICS

-- Teacher is endorsed, or is on an out-of-field waiver while working on endorsement, in Gifted Education - Program paperwork completed correctly (gifted Educational Plan (EP) goals are measurable, observable, and individualized) - Appropriate modifications are made for students from Special Populations (twice exceptional, culturally diverse, highly gifted, ELL, underachievers, etc.) - Parent/guardian meetings and/or workshops are offered
+- Teacher is endorsed, or is on an out-of-field waiver while working on endorsement in Gifted Education - Program paperwork completed correctly (gifted Educational Plan (EP) goals are measurable, observable, and individualized and meet minimum compliance requirements) - Appropriate modifications are made for students from Special Populations (twice-exceptional, culturally diverse, highly gifted, ELL, underachievers, etc.) - Parent/guardian meetings and/or workshops are offered - Students challenged to perform to maximum potential; genuine differentiated/personalized programming, not "more of the same" or simple acceleration of content - Selection of teachers for program based on knowledge, attitude, skills and certification in teaching gifted or high achieving students - Career exploration, mentorship and goal setting integrated into the curriculum - Teachers encourage the development of social skills through instruction to recognize and use one's ability to become self-directed, appreciate likenesses and differences between one's self and others - Teacher recognize and channel creative talents through individualized projects and activities - Program goals are aligned to EP's - Instruction provides opportunity for improvement of attitude, self-confidence, and motivation toward school

-- Students challenged to perform to maximum potential; genuine differentiated programming, not "more of the same" or simply acceleration of content - Selection of teachers for program based on knowledge, attitude, skills and certification in teaching high achieving students - Career exploration and goal setting integrated into the curriculum - Teachers encourage the development of social skills through instruction to recognize and use one's ability to become self-directed, appreciate likenesses and differences between one's self and others. - Teachers recognize and channel creative talents through individualized projects and activities - Program goals are aligned to EPs - Instruction provides opportunity for improvement of attitude, selfconfidence, and motivation toward school
+CONTENT MODIFICATION

-CONTENT MODIFICATIONS
+- Instructional strategies are incorporated that include the following: cooperative learning, graphic organizers, manipulatives, content compacting, brainstorming, field experience, differentiated curriculum instruction, problem solving, prediction, observation, integration of content areas, hands-on models, reflective thinking, open-ended tasks, and research skills and methods - Content includes a wide variety of topics not addressed in the general education classroom - Content presented to the student is organized around themes with broad applicability - Content presented to the student is complex with concepts that interrelate and cross disciplines - Evidence of provisions to enhance affective development: self-esteem building, conflict resolution, encouragement of risk taking - Content includes opportunities to promote multicultural awareness and understanding

-- Instructional strategies are incorporated that include the following; cooperative learning, graphic organizers, manipulatives, content compacting, brainstorming, field experience, differentiated curriculum instruction, problem solving, prediction, observation, integration of content areas, hands-on models, reflective thinking, open-ended tasks, and research skills and methods - Content includes a wide variety of topics not addressed in the general education classroom - Content presented to the student is organized around themes with broad applicability - Content presented to the student is complex with concepts that interrelate and cross disciplines - Evidence of provisions to enhance affective development: self-esteem building, conflict resolution, encouragement of risk taking - Content includes opportunities to promote multicultural awareness and understanding - Curriculum reflects significant differences in strategies and activities when contrasted with content and instruction in the general education classroom - Content reflects Florida Standards and Critical Content as well as gifted EP goals and objectives - Student is cognitively stimulated to use analysis, synthesis, and evaluation as regular thinking processes - Cognitive goals, objectives, and activities are clearly defined - Content addresses a variety of learning styles - Content addresses multiple intelligences
+- Curriculum reflects significant differences in strategies and activities when contrasted with content and instruction in the general education classroom - Content reflects Florida Standards and Critical Content as well as gifted EP goals and objectives - Student is cognitively stimulated to use analysis, synthesis, and evaluation as regular thinking processes - Cognitive goals, objectives, and activities are clearly defined - Content addresses a variety of learning styles - Content addresses multiple intelligences